Family Law

 Best Interests of the Children

-The primary concern for the court in determining custody and parenting time issues is a determination as to what is in the "Best Interests of the Children".
+The primary concern for the court in determining custody and parenting time issues is a determination as to what is in the "Best Interests of the Children."

 Child Support

 Money ordered to be paid to one parent (usually the primary custodian) by the other parent (usually the non-custodial parent) to help with the expenses of raising the children.
-The amount of the "Child Support" is established by guidelines established and required by the state.
-"Child Support" is not taxable as income to the recipient nor can it be deducted by the paying party.
+The amount of child support is established by guidelines established and required by the state.
+Child support is not taxable as income to the recipient nor can it be deducted by the paying party.

 Child Support Guidelines